 The two tramcars, number 30 and 31 can be seen here in the city of Luxemburg, pulling goods wagons coming from the line from Echternach.
-By means of these electric trams, it was no longer needed to go with steam trams of the Echternach-line into the city centre.
+By means of these electric trams, it was no longer needed to go with steam trams of the Echternach-line into the city center.

 A city tram on the crossing of Boulevard Royal with Avenue Monterey.

-But the making of such a tramway laste again very long.
+But the making of such a tramway lasted again very long.
 Only in 1927 the first tram line was brought into exploitation.
 The official opening was on 29 may 1927.
 But because of shortage of money, the electricity supplier did not provide the necessary electricity for the electric tram.
 But the next week, on 5 june 1927, the first tram was riding for public.